 3. Feed the soil

 Don’t let your plants struggle more than they have to.
 Make sure your soil is well amended with the nutrients it needs to support your crops.
-I’m not shy with compost—I lay it on thick and heavy, at least 3 to 4 inches, on top of my soil before I plant every season.
+I’m not shy with compost—I spread at least 3 to 4 inches on top of my soil before I plant every season.
+There’s no need to rake or dig it in either!

 Dragon Tongue bush beans in the garden